Sturmwind

-Sturmwind is a scrolling shooter video game initially released in 2013 for the Dreamcast by German developer Duranik, with publishing handled by RedSpotGames.
-Despite being launched late in the Dreamcast.'s lifecycle, it became a notable independent commercial release, catering to fans of retro gaming.
-The game received re-releases in 2016 and 2017, which omitted the original RedSpotGames branding, ensuring its availability to a broader audience.
-A remastered version, titled Sturmwind EX, was later released for Microsoft Windows, Nintendo Switch and Xbox One, modernizing the experience for contemporary platforms.
+Sturmwind is a 2013 scrolling shooter video game developed by German studio Duranik and originally published by RedSpotGames as an independent commercial release for the Dreamcast.
+It was re-released in 2016 and 2017, without the original RedSpotGames branding.
+A remastered version titled Sturmwind EX was also released for Microsoft Windows, Nintendo Switch and Xbox One.
+Controlling a space fighter craft, the player must fight endless waves of enemy forces while avoiding collision with their projectiles and other obstacles.
+The gameplay consist of vertical-scrolling and horizonal-scrolling stages, with players collecting three different weapon types in the vein of Thunder Force and Axelay.

-In Sturmwind, players pilot a space fighter craft and face relentless waves of enemies while dodging their projectiles and environmental hazards.
-The game’s design incorporates both vertical-scrolling and horizontal-scrolling stages, offering variety and dynamic gameplay.
-Players collect and upgrade three distinct weapon types, drawing inspiration from classic shoot-'em-up titles such as Thunder Force and Axelay.
-The weapons allow for strategic gameplay, as each type serves different functions in combating enemies.

 Sturmwind garnered critical acclaim from reviewers since its release on Dreamcast; praise was given to its presentation, pre-rendered pseudo-3D visuals, responsive controls, accessible gameplay, balanced difficulty, boss encounters, weapon system, unlockable content and avoidance of European shoot 'em up tropes, but reviewers felt mixed regarding its Euro-style techno soundtrack, while criticism was geared towards its prolonged length in Normal Mode, sound design and difficulty to visually distinguish hazard elements on-screen.
 The EX remaster was also criticized for its lack of multiplayer mode and online leaderboards.